Updated January 2026

 3. Escalation

-Where a due diligence report identifies issues which require further consideration within the University, the Chief of Staff to the Vice-Chancellor’s Office may, in consultation with the Director of Marketing & Communications escalate the decision-making process to the following as necessary:
+Where a due diligence report identifies issues which require further consideration within the University, the Director of Development may, in consultation with the Director of Marketing & Communications escalate the decision-making process to the following as necessary:

-Where a due diligence report requires escalation, it should be sent to the appropriate staff member’s OU email address, as an attachment, by the Chief of Staff to the Vice-Chancellor’s Office.
+Where a due diligence report requires escalation, it should be sent to the appropriate staff member’s OU email address, as an attachment, by the Director of Development.
 This email should be marked as highly confidential, should not be forwarded further, and must be deleted once the review has been completed.

 A record of the decision made must be returned to the Prospect Research Team and logged with the completed report.